5 reasons to knock out your taxes this week

 Doing your taxes is crucial to your business’ year-round financial health and can provide insights into your estimated taxes for next year.
 The impact of being able to predict future cash flow is clear when it comes to business and personal finance decision-making.

-Even if you find out that your business will have a balance due after filing taxes early on, those extra days to make the payment can make cash flow planning a little easier.
+Even if you find out that your business will have a balance due after your early tax filing, those extra days to make the payment can make cash flow planning a little easier.

 Completing your tax filing is also a critical piece of finalizing your tax record if you plan to grow your company in the future or apply for personal or business loans, mortgage loans, or financial aid.
 Financiers often ask business owners to provide copies of their tax returns as proof of income to qualify.

 Filing your taxes promptly protects your identity.
-Someone else may try to file using your TIN or EIN if you haven’t filed.
+If you don’t file your taxes early, it is easier for someone else to file a fraudulent return using your TIN or EIN.
 It happens more than you might think.
-In recent years, the number of federal income tax returns with confirmed identity theft has ranged between approximately 600,000 and 1.4 million returns according to the IRS.
+In recent years, the number of federal income tax returns with confirmed identity theft has ranged between approximately 600,000 and 1.4 million returns, according to the IRS.

-Finishing your filing sooner this tax season may prevent this from taking place or provide you a heads-up to start the recovery process if someone attempts to steal your identity.
+Finishing your small business tax filing sooner this tax season may prevent this from taking place or provide you a heads-up to start the recovery process if someone attempts to steal your identity.

-#4 Keep your small business records, reporting, and goals on track
+#4 Early tax filing keeps your small business records, reporting, and goals on track

 Lastly, having a tax form record can be important for moving forward in personal matters.
-You may need to share your business and personal income tax records during divorce, child support, or other types of hearings.
+You may need to share your business and personal income tax records during divorce, child support, or other hearings.
+An early tax filing completion may equip you with important records you’ll need for these proceedings.

 #5 Delaying can cost you and your business

-What happens if you can’t make the April 18 tax deadline?
 Ideally, you should take the necessary steps to submit a filing extension using IRS Form 4868 or IRS Form 7004.
-Then it’s wise to make a good-faith payment towards your estimated taxes or set up a payment plan.
-Even if you had every intention of turning in the paperwork and paying what you owe on time if you miss the April 18, 2023 tax deadline you may be subject to some hefty consequences.
-Namely, penalties and interest.
+Next, it is wise to make a good-faith payment toward your estimated taxes or set up a payment plan.
+It doesn’t matter if you had every intention of turning in the paperwork and paying what you owe on time.
+If you miss the April 15, 2024, tax deadline, you may be subject to hefty consequences, specifically penalties and interest.

 The IRS will assess a Failure to File Penalty if you missed the filing deadline and did not request an extension.
 The penalty is 5% per month of your unpaid balance, to a maximum of 25%.
 There is also a Failure to Pay Penalty of 0.5% per month (to a maximum of 25%) of the unpaid balance.
-Interest is charged at the federal short-term interest rate plus 3% (the interest rate on underpayments is 7% for the Q1 of 2023).
+Interest is charged at the federal short-term interest rate plus 3%.

 According to the IRS, taxpayers potentially lose close to $31 billion in assessed penalties each year.
-Around $7 billion of that is levied against individual taxpayers and others for failure to pay.
+Around $7 billion is levied against individual taxpayers and others for failure to pay.
+That’s a lot of money that could have been potentially saved with an early tax filing.
 Read more about how to address IRS penalties on your business return.

 It’s best to address tax return filing as soon as possible to keep your business bookkeeping on track and optimize your tax position for the calendar year.
 Don’t wait to file your taxes this season.